 b.
 Investigation of the problem as defined:

-When the scientific background is known, the researcher begins to draw on the information available in various sources about the problem.
-It is at this time that it is proposed to delve into its characteristics, relationships, and elements of the problem today.
+When the scientific background is known, the researcher becomes nourished by the information available in various sources about the problem.
+It is at this moment that it intends to delve into its characteristics, relationships and elements of the problem today.

-These two actions are what will lead to the elaboration of a Problem Statement, without them it is not possible to do.
+It is these two actions that will lead to the development of a Problem Approach, without them it is not possible to do so.
 Both can develop simultaneously.
-The objective is for the researcher to be clear about the problem to be investigated and what were the contributions of previous research.
+The objective is that the researcher is clear about the problem to be investigated and what the contributions of previous research were.

 3. The formulation of the problem and the objectives of the research